marcsaegesser/ArrowPuzzleSolver/README.md

 the solution space that needs to be searched.

-Experimental results comparing this optimization to the original algorithm show almost a 30% decrease in the time required to find all valid solutions.
+Experimental results comparing this optimization to the original algorithm show more than a 30% decrease in the time required to find all valid solutions.

 ## Results
-The initial board solver, without the optimal tile placement order, solves 10,000 solvable puzzles in around 64,000 milliseconds, or about 6.4 milliseconds per puzzle.
-The solver with the optimal placement pattern solves 10,000 puzzles in about 45,000 milliseconds or about 4.5 milliseconds per puzzle.
+The initial board solver, without the optimal tile placement order, solves 10,000 solvable puzzles in around 47,000 milliseconds, or about 4.7 milliseconds per puzzle.
+The solver with the optimal placement pattern solves 10,000 puzzles in about 31,000 milliseconds or about 3.1 milliseconds per puzzle.

 Here are some representative runs using the Scala REPL on my laptop, a Lenovo P50 with an Intel Core i7 at 2.6GHz.
 This is obviously not a